Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for non-split Cartan structures

 (Let us recall here for the convenience of the reader that for $p\ge 5$ which one writes $p=12k+i$, with $i= 1, 5, 7$ or $11$, the number of supersingular $j$-invariants in characteristic $p$ is $k, k+1, k+1$ or $k+2$, respectively.
 In particular, the number of supersingular $j$-invariants which are different from $0$ and $1728$ mod $p$ is $k$ in all four cases.)

 \begin{coro} Assume $p\geq 5$.
 Writing $p=12k+i$ with $i=1, 5, 7$ or $11$, set $n(p) =2k$ if $i=1$, $n (p) =2k+2$ if $i=5$ or $i=7$ and $n(p) =2k+4$ if $i=11$.

-The {\em minimal regular model with normal crossings} of $X_{\mathrm{ns}} (p)$ over $\Z_p^{\mathrm{ur}}$ is obtained, if $p \geq 13$, by contracting the horizontal components with multiplicity $p+1$ in the model of Theorem~\ref{thNSgrossier}.
-Every component in the special fiber is isomorphic to a smooth copy of the projective line.

-The {\em minimal regular model} of this arithmetic surface, for all $p\geq 5$, has a special fiber wich is reduced, made of $n(p)$ components intersecting at one common (very) singular point.
+The {\em minimal regular model} of $X_{\mathrm{ns}} (p)$ over $\Z_p^{\mathrm{ur}}$ has a special fiber wich is reduced, made of $n(p)$ components intersecting at one common (very) singular point.
 Those components are quotients of the projective line, which might be singular at the common intersection point.
 See Figure~\ref{figureNSminimal5}. \end{coro}

 \begin{proof}